 We’re teaming up with self-taught cartographer Connie Brown to create a hand painted map that is beautiful at first glance.
 Look closer and you’ll find a powerful story, too.
 We want to show the world the impact elephants have on us all in hopes that through boosting awareness through educating and inspiring others we can galvanize our species to help theirs.
 This hand-painted map has serious rhetorical power: it celebrates a creature that is self-aware, feels, thinks, and whose emotional capacity challenges our own; it will highlight elephants’ key role as savanna gardeners, seed dispersers, and their integral role in Africa’s web of life (losing them would mean a domino-effect of lost species); and it will convey our interconnectedness and interdependence on these wondrous creatures regardless of where we call home.
 Maps like this one connect the persuasive powers of art with the persuasive power of science: this particular intersection tells the story of elephants in a fresh and compelling way.

 The original 4’x4’ map will be auctioned off to an elephant beneficiary.
-Smaller-scale archival prints will be sold with the proceeds going directly to elephant conservation.
-Get in touch with us if you would like to find out more about The Elephant Map Project or reserve a map of your own (limited editions of the map will be signed by Connie as well as the matriarch behind the phenomenal beneficiary—to be announced soon!).
-100% of map proceeds will go towards elephant conservation.
+Smaller-scale archival prints will be sold with the proceeds going directly to elephant conservation leaders The David Sheldrick Wildlife Trust.
+Get in touch with us if you would like to find out more about The Elephant Map Project or reserve a map of your own (limited editions of the map will be signed by Connie).
+100% of map proceeds will go towards The David Sheldrick Wildlife Trust.

 WE STRIVE TO BE MORE THAN A TRAVEL COMPANY